sarah-quinones/faer-rs/README.md

 [![Crate](https://img.shields.io/crates/v/faer-lu.svg)](https://crates.io/crates/faer-lu)

 The LU module implements the LU factorization with row pivoting, as well as the version with full pivoting.

+## faer-qr (WIP)

+The QR module implements the QR decomposition with no pivoting, as well as the version with column pivoting.

 ## Coming soon